firecat53/bitwarden-menu/README.md

 - To install bitwarden-menu in a venv: `make`
 - Build man page from Markdown source: `make man`
+- Using `hatch`:
+    - `hatch shell`: provies venv with editable installation.
+    - `hatch build` && `hatch publish`: build and publish to Pypi.

 ## Planned features